AztecProtocol/aztec-v1-specification/README.md

 The `ACE.sol` contract is responsible for validating the set of AZTEC zero-knowledge proofs and performing any transfer instructions involving AZTEC notes.
 ACE is the controller of all AZTEC note registries and acts as the custodian of both AZTEC notes and any tokens that have been converted into AZTEC notes.

-While it is possible to define note registries that are external to ACE, the state of these contract's note registries cannot be gauranteed and only a subset of proofs will be usable (i.e. if an asset uses an ACE note registry, transfer instructions from AZTEC proofs that involve multiple note registries are only enacted if every note registry is controlled by ACE).
+While it is possible to define note registries that are external to ACE, the state of these contract's note registries cannot be guranteed and only a subset of proofs will be usable (i.e. if an asset uses an ACE note registry, transfer instructions from AZTEC proofs that involve multiple note registries are only enacted if every note registry is controlled by ACE).

 ## Validating AZTEC proofs - defining the proof's identifier